maxrousseau/densys.org/README.md

 DENSYS.ORG
 ==========

+This is the repository of the backend API of densys.org.
-This web applications aims at making the analyses from the [pfla package](<https://github.com/maxrousseau/flask-pfla) accessible and easy to use for non-programmers.
+The web applications aims at making the analyses from the [pfla package](<https://github.com/maxrousseau/pfla) accessible and easy to use for non-programmers.

 Requirements and Dependencies
 -----------------------------

 -   Python 3.5
--   Python packages: opencv-python, dlib, numpy
+-   Python packages: see requirements.txt and environment.yml
--   Linux operating system

 Testing
 -------